On rearrangement inequalities for T-norm logics: Conclusions

 \section{Conclusions}

 We derived conditions under which $T$-norm based multivalued logics satisfy the rearrangement inequality and its dual.
 In particular, these inequalities are satisfied when the $T$-norms are Archimedean copulas, which covers many well-known classes of $T$-norms in the literature.
-On the other hand, the definitions of properties $A$, $B$, $A'$ and $B'$ are not restricted to $T$-norms and $T$-conorms and can be applied to any nonnegative functions that satisfies the symmetry, associativity and monotonicity conditions to show that rearrangement inequality hold for them.
+On the other hand, the definitions of properties $A$, $B$, $A'$ and $B'$ are not restricted to $T$-norms and $T$-conorms and can be applied to any nonnegative functions that satisfies the commutativity, associativity and monotonicity conditions to show that the rearrangement inequality and its dual hold for them.